 “Goals next ten to twenty years: Try to set-up low-maintenance retirement while still having an enjoyable existence for me and my wife.”

 After two months of daily essays (less the one written by Michealbrent), I had been given a mini-vacation.
-A Friday night that, although loving the journey, allowed me a little relax time with my family.
+A Friday night that, although loving the journey, allowed me a little relaxing time with my family.

 Funny, how this re-author of meeting Jim again falls on a Friday with family.
 The spirit is still listening.